apache/cloudstack-documentation/source/adminguide/systemvm.rst

 - ‘consoleproxy.extra.security.validation.enabled’: Enable/disable extra security
   validation for console proxy using a token

-- When ‘consoleproxy.extra.security.validation.enabled’ is true: then CloudStack requests the ‘token’ parameter to the ‘createConsoleEndpoint’ API.
+When ‘consoleproxy.extra.security.validation.enabled’ is true: then CloudStack requests the ‘token’ parameter to the ‘createConsoleEndpoint’ API.
 The console URL retrieved on the API response includes an ‘extra’ parameter for users validation on the console proxy.

-   - When the console proxy receives a request including the ‘extra’ parameter it will decode the ‘token’ parameter and uses the original token to compare it with the ‘extra’ token.
+When the console proxy receives a request including the ‘extra’ parameter it will decode the ‘token’ parameter and uses the original token to compare it with the ‘extra’ token.
 Only in case both matches, then the console access is allowed.

-- When ‘consoleproxy.extra.security.validation.enabled’ is false: then CloudStack does not require a token for validation.
+When ‘consoleproxy.extra.security.validation.enabled’ is false: then CloudStack does not require a token for validation.

-It is also possible to change the VNC server port by the global setting:

-- novnc.console.port: The listen port for noVNC server

 The websocket port is passed as a boot argument to the console proxy and the management server decides between the secure or unsecure port (8443 or 8080) when